tunnel data flow

 Remote desktop

-Why QUIC, no inbound ports
+Why no inbound ports

 • Survives network flaps.
 QUIC connection migration / resume lets the box change networks (Wi-Fi → cellular) without dropping the public URL.